Primary

 Who can take part?

-Lead participants from Work Group schools will be three teachers – one each from Reception, Year 1 and Year 2 – known as Lead Teachers.
-Some support will also be given to subject leaders and headteachers.
-Where appropriate, Lead Teachers are expected to support the other teachers in their year group.
+Three teachers – one each from Reception, Year 1 and Year 2.
+Support will also be given to subject leaders and headteachers.

 This programme and its Work Groups are open to all schools that have not yet engaged with the Mastering Number Programme.